naylak99/ai_image_generator_beta/README.md

 # Multi Modal AI - Beta Version

 ## Overview
-`image_generator_V1` is a Python application that integrates OpenAI's CLIP model and Stable Diffusion to generate images from text prompts.
+`ai_image_generator_beta` is a Python application that integrates OpenAI's CLIP model and Stable Diffusion to generate images from text prompts.

 ## Features
 - Encode text prompts using CLIP.